 Adding a new course

-Fill in the course's information and prerequisites (see below) and then Save.
+- Fill in the course's information and prerequisites—at minimum, you must enter a name and abbreviation.

 Name and abbreviation: At minimum, a course must have a name and abbreviation.
 For example, Survey of Western Literature I: The Ancient World and LIT211.